Skip to main content

 Map showing adoption rates of OBC by state

-Navy Blue Flag IconNavy represents state-level initiatives supporting OBC adoption
+Navy Blue Flag IconNavy represents 6 states with state-level initiatives supporting outcomes based contracting adoption

 A common language for a growing field